Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 1. [Announcing the consortium](https://data-apis.org/blog/announcing_the_consortium/)
 2. [First release of the Array API Standard](https://data-apis.org/blog/array_api_standard_release/)

-These two official blogs from the [Consortium for Python Data API Standards](https://data-apis.org/) describe the protocol, giving a high level overview of its existence.
+These two official blogs from the [Consortium for Python Data API Standards](https://data-apis.org/) describe the API, giving a high level overview of its existence.

-Let's see how the use of Array API might look in practice.
+Let's see how the use of this Array API might look in practice.

 ```python
 import torch as xp